-See attached report from Integrated Consulting Engineers.
+See attached. report from Integrated Consulting Engineers.

-The plumbing of this building is mostly beyond its useful life.
+The plumbing of this building is mostly beyond it useful life.
 Toilets, sinks and other fixtures have been replaced throughout the years.
-The condition of the sanitary sewer line is unknown and would need to be scoped before any major renovation is undertaken.
-Most fixtures are manual and do not automatically flush, resulting in no savings on water and money.
+The condition of the sanitary sewer line unknown and would need to be scoped before any major renovation is undertaken.
+Most fixtures are manual and do not automatically flush saving water and money.